Biora Therapeutics Inc. (BIOR): Skating on Thin Ice? We Know the Answer

-Biora Therapeutics Inc. (NASDAQ:BIOR) went down by -19.43% from its latest closing price compared to the recent 1-year high of $52.75.
-The company’s stock price has collected 107.28% of gains in the last five trading sessions.
+Biora Therapeutics Inc. (NASDAQ:BIOR) went down by -3.36% from its latest closing price compared to the recent 1-year high of $52.75.
+The company’s stock price has collected -23.96% of loss in the last five trading sessions.

 Is It Worth Investing in Biora Therapeutics Inc. (NASDAQ :BIOR) Right Now?